Karen M. Peterson

 Karen M. Peterson is an American politician serving as a member of the Utah House of Representatives.
 As a member of the Republican Party, Peterson represents the 13th district, which covers a portion of Davis County, Utah.

 Early life and education

 Peterson studied at Utah State University graduating in 2002 with a B.A. in Political Science.
 She then went to Southern Utah University to receive a M.P.A. in State and Local Government, graduating in 2016.

+Karen is a cancer survivor and gave her insights to Deseret News.

 Career

 Politics

 Peterson was elected a member of the Clinton City Council in 2013.
 She resigned in 2020 after being selected as Legislative Liaison for Governor Spencer Cox.

 After Paul Ray resigned on December 15, 2021, Peterson was elected during a special election of the Davis County Republican Party.